 08 – Paul McCartney is arrested for growing marijuana on his Scottish estate.
 He later pleads guilty and pays a £100 fine after his attorney claims the seeds were gifts from fans, and the amateur horticulturist planted them without knowing what they were.

-10 – Governor Richard Sharples is assassinated in Bermuda.
+10 – Governor Sir Richard Sharples and his aide-de-camp Captain Hugh Sayers are assassinated in Bermuda as they stroll in the grounds of Government House.
 A state of emergency is declared.

 13 – 10,000 commuters go on the rampage in Japan in protest at a railway strike.

 14 – British Liberal leader Jeremy Thorpe marries the Countess of Harewood.

 16 – Australian Commonwealth police raid ASIO (Australian Security and Intelligence Organisation) offices under direction from the Federal Attorney General, Lionel Murphy.
 They are seeking files on Croatian extremists in Australia.